 When more than one device is in Bluetooth range of your Powerpal they will "fight" for the direct connection and the device that loses the fight will fetch its data from the cloud instead.

 Note that in order to preserve the battery life on the directly connected device data is batched and sent to the cloud in intervals (every 1 minute if the app is running in the foreground, every 15 minutes if running in the background).
 So when viewing data from the cloud you may find it is slightly delayed compared to viewing on a directly connected device.
+For certain tariff types, cloud data may be delayed up to 30 minutes until electricity networking pricing is finalised.

 If you are searching for a low cost "hub" to relay the energy data from your Powerpal to the cloud (or to act as an always-on display) then why not raid your "old phone drawer" and use the Powerpal app to breathe new life into an old handset?
 Alternatively, we've had reports that the budget Lenovo Tab E7 works well, and is available from most major electronics stores.